-- (a) Cash and cash equivalents.
-The carrying amount equals fair value.
-All amounts, including interest bearing accounts, are subject to immediate withdrawal. - (b) Secured loans.
-The fair value of the non-impaired loans of \$4,187,000 and \$3,592,000 at March 31, 2011 and December 31, 2010, respectively, was estimated based upon projected cash flows discounted at the estimated current interest rates at which similar loans would be made.
+- (b) Secured loans.
+The fair value of the non-impaired loans of \$3,017,000 and \$2,355,000 at March 31, 2011 and December 31, 2010, respectively, was estimated based upon projected cash flows discounted at the estimated current interest rates at which similar loans would be made.
 For impaired loans in which a specific allowance is established based on the fair value of the collateral, the collateral fair value is determined by exercise of judgment based on management's experience informed by appraisals (by licensed appraisers), brokers opinion of values, and publicly available information on in-market transactions (Level 2 inputs).
 Historically, it has been rare for determinations of fair value to be made without substantial reference to current market transactions.
-However, in recent years, due to the low number of real estate transactions, and the rising number of transactions that are distressed (i.e., that are executed by an unvilling seller often compelled by lenders or other claimants and/or executed without broad exposure or with market exposure but with few, if any, resulting offers), more interpretation, judgment and interpolation/extrapolation within and across property types is required (Level 3 inputs). - (c) Unsecured loans.
-Unsecured loans are valued at their principal less any discount or loss reserves established by management after taking into account the borrower's creditworthiness and ability to repay the loan. - (d) REO held for sale.
+However, in recent years, due to the low number of real estate transactions, and the rising number of transactions that are distressed (i.e., that are executed by an unwilling seller often compelled by lenders or other claimants and/or executed without broad exposure or with market exposure but with few, if any, resulting offers), more interpretation, judgment and interpolation/extrapolation within and across property types is required (Level 3 inputs). - (c) Unsecured loans.
+Unsecured loans are valued at their principal less any discount or loss reserves established by management after taking into account the borrower's creditworthiness and ability to repay the loan. - (d) REO held.
 Real estate acquired in full or partial settlement of loan obligations, generally through foreclosure, is recorded at acquisition at the lower of the recorded investment in the loan, plus any senior indebtedness, or at the property's fair value less estimated costs to sell, as applicable.
 The fair value estimates are derived from information available in the real estate markets including similar property, and often require the experience and judgment of third parties such as commercial real estate appraisers and brokers.
 Historically, it has been rare for determinations of fair value to be made without substantial reference to current market transactions.
-However, in recent years, due to the low number of real estate transactions, and the rising number of transactions that are distressed (i.e., that are executed without by an unwilling seller often compelled by lenders or other claimants and/or executed without broad exposure or with market exposure but with few, if any, resulting offers), more interpretation, judgment and interpolation/extrapolation within and across property types is required.
+However, in recent years, due to the low number of real estate transactions, and the rising number of transactions that are distressed (i.e., that are executed by an unwilling seller often compelled by lenders or other claimants and/or executed without broad exposure or with market exposure but with few, if any, resulting offers), more interpretation, judgment and interpolation/extrapolation within and across property types is required.

-NOTE 8 - COMMITMENTS AND CONTINGENCIES
+NOTE 9 - COMMITMENTS AND CONTINGENCIES